dmaksimov/docs/getting-started/concepts.md

 {{first_name}} {{last_name}}, {{title}}
 ```

-### Environment (env)
+### Environment

 A flag set in the project config: either `production` or `staging` (not to be confused with deployment environments).

 ### Extension

-Anything that extends the core codebase, including: Interfaces, Pages, Storage Adapters, SSO Services, etc.
+Anything that extends the core codebase, including: Interfaces, Pages, Storage Adapters, SSO Services, and more.

 ### Field

-A single piece of information contained in an item.
+A Field is a specific type of value within a Collection.
+For example, you might have _Title_, _Body_, _Author_, and _Date Published_ fields within an _Articles_ collection.
+Each field represents a database column.
 Saved as a SQL column or alias.

 ### Field Type